Ask Dr. Google

 Lesson Overview

 Don’t believe everything you read online!
-In this lesson, students will discuss the topic of seeking online advice.
-This lesson features a video of a qualified doctor talking about the issues that may arise when googling symptoms online.
-Students will learn and practice vocabulary relating to the topic.
-The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adult and teenage learners.
+In this lesson, students will explore the topic of seeking online advice.
+The lesson features a video of a qualified doctor discussing the issues that can arise when googling symptoms online.
+Students will learn and practice vocabulary related to this topic.
+The lesson includes plenty of engaging discussion activities and worksheets developed for both adult and teenage learners, ensuring a thought-provoking and interactive learning experience.

 Lesson Objectives